zetavg/chromium-website/site/chromium-os/developer-library/reference/tools/repo-tool/index.md

 # Sign the new release.
 The script defaults to signing HEAD.
 # NB: This requires access to official repo keys.
 See go/repo-release.
-# NB: --force is required since ChromeOS tag naming convetion is different than
+# NB: --force is required since ChromeOS tag naming convention is different than
 # upstream.
 $ ./release/sign-tag.py --force v2.5-cr1